[NEW] Introducing Inline Help to Clarify Backups and Migrations

 In this tutorial, we’ll show you how to redesign your WordPress website!

-- Non-responsive or mobile-unfriendly: Many people use their mobile devices to browse the internet.
-This means that having a responsive website that adapts to different screen sizes is crucial.
+Many people use their mobile devices to browse the internet.
+This means it’s crucial to have a responsive website that adapts to different screen sizes.
 If your current website is not mobile-friendly or lacks responsiveness, it may be time to redesign it to maximize accessibility.

 You can easily check out your current benchmarks by installing MonsterInsights.
 This is a plugin that connects Google Analytics to your WordPress back-end, compiling all your performance data in a single location: